kdavid76/public-java-tech-test/README.md

 As an improvement to the system we may be want to upgrade this and use some more sophisticated approach for sending customised success and failure information to API clients.

+### Testing

+Meaningful unit test cases has been added added to the code.
+They test all the scenarios what can happen in the code.
+On the top of that, there are a two integration test cases.
+The first one tests the whole flow, of creating, reading and amending resources with checking for erroneous scenarios as well.
+The second one demonstrates, how the optimistic locking feature works.

 ### Creating station

 Stations can be created by sending a `POST` request to the URI: `/stations` with a `JSON` payload containing the name of